docb/dbRackSequencer/README.md

 - If one of the random modes is used with the polyphonic seed input a random seed (by setting channel 1-6) can be set to obtain the same sequence (if the seed value is not zero) on every reset.
+- 2.4.0: There is now an option in the menu to hold the CV value on rests (muted steps)

 ### N3
 ![](images/n3.png?raw=true)